flexsight/Oscar/README.md

 ## Notes ##
 When launching the command  ```ros2 launch bring_up bring_up_launch.py``` the services managing the robot are executed, to work the robot must be connected to the host.\
+An example of data gathered during a run of the application can be accessed on the following [link](https://drive.google.com/drive/folders/138NbojAz5dhPBl3P57pStogXnEaKgoGy?usp=sharing)

 ### License